WebBank DigniFi Credit Card

 1. Within 30 days of receiving your letter, we must tell you that we received your letter.
 We will also tell you if we have already corrected the error.

-2. Within 90 days of our receipt of your letter, we will send you a written notice explaining either that we corrected the error (to appear on your next statement) or the reasons we believe the bill is correct.
+2. Within 90 days of receiving your letter, we must either correct the error or explain to you why we believe the bill is correct.

 While we investigate whether or not there has been an error, the following are true: